48

 # 2) watch logs + latency on the Gateway path for one TTL window

-kubectl -n store delete ingress shop # only after the Gateway path is proven
+kubectl -n boutique delete ingress shop # only after the Gateway path is proven

 Common pitfalls